MicrosoftDocs/azure-docs/articles/sql-database/sql-database-import.md

 This article provides directions for creating an Azure SQL database from a BACPAC file stored in Azure blob storage using the [Azure portal](https://portal.azure.com).
 Import using the Azure portal only supports importing a BACPAC file from Azure blob storage.

-To export a database using the Azure portal, open the page for your database and click **Import** on the toolbar.
+To export a database using the Azure portal, open the page for your database and click **Export** on the toolbar.
 Specify the *.bacpac filename, provide the Azure storage account and container for the export, and provide the credentials to connect to the source database.

    ![Database export](./media/sql-database-export/database-export.png)